Norman Lloyd

-Norman Nathan Lloyd (né Perlmutter; November 8, 1914 – May 11, 2021) was an American actor, producer, director, and centenarian with a career in entertainment spanning nearly a century.
+Norman Nathan Lloyd (November 8, 1914 – May 11, 2021) was an American actor, producer, director, and centenarian with a career in entertainment spanning nearly a century.
 He worked in every major facet of the industry, including theatre, radio, television, and film, with a career that started in 1923.
-Lloyd's final film, Trainwreck, was released in 2015, after he turned 100.
+Lloyd's final film, Trainwreck, was released in 2015 after he turned 100.
 Lloyd remained the oldest-living male actor from Classic Hollywood until his death in 2021.

 In the 1930s, he apprenticed with Eva Le Gallienne's Civic Repertory Theatre and worked with such influential groups as the Federal Theatre Project's Living Newspaper unit, the Mercury Theatre, and the Group Theatre.
 Lloyd's long professional association with Alfred Hitchcock began with his performance portraying a fifth columnist in the film Saboteur (1942).
-He also appeared in Spellbound (1945), and was a producer of Hitchcock's anthology television series Alfred Hitchcock Presents.
+He also appeared in Spellbound (1945) and was a producer of Hitchcock's anthology television series Alfred Hitchcock Presents.
 Lloyd directed and produced episodic television throughout the 1950s, 1960s and 1970s.
 As an actor, he appeared in over 60 films and television shows, with his roles including Bodalink in Charlie Chaplin's Limelight (1952), Mr. Nolan in Dead Poets Society (1989), and Mr. Letterblair in The Age of Innocence (1993).
 In the 1980s, Lloyd gained a new generation of fans for playing Dr. Daniel Auschlander, one of the starring roles on the medical drama St. Elsewhere.